-C Lund, M Schneider, T Davies, M Nyatsanza, S Honikman, A Bhana, J Bass, P Bolton, M E Dewey, J Joska, A Kagee, L Myer, I Petersen, M Prince, D J Stein, G Thornicroft, M Tomlinson, A Alem, and E Susser.
+C Lund, M Schneider, E C Garman, T Davies, M Munodawafa, S Honikman, A Bhana, J Bass, P Bolton, M E Dewey, J Joska, A Kagee, L Myer, I Petersen, M Prince, D J Stein, H Tabana, G Thornicroft, M Tomlinson, C Hanlon, A Alem, and E Susser.
 Task–sharing of psychological treatment for antenatal depression in Khayelitsha, South Africa: effects on antenatal and postnatal outcomes in an individual randomised controlled trial.
 Behaviour Research and Therapy, 130(103466), 2020.

 C J Parker, J R F Gladman, A E R Drummond, M E Dewey, N B Lincoln, D Barer, P A Logan, K A Radford, and on behalf of the TOTAL Study Group.
 A multicentre randomized controlled trial of leisure therapy and conventional occupational therapy after stroke.
 Clinical Rehabilitation, 15:42–52, 2001.

 A N Siriwardena, A Rashid, M R D Johnson, and M E Dewey.
 Cluster randomised controlled trial of an educational outreach visit to improve influenza and pneumococcal immunisation rates in primary care.
 British Journal of General Practice, 52:735–740, 2002.

 A Sumathipala, S Siribaddana, M R N Abeysingha, P De Silva, M E Dewey, M Prince, and A H Mann.
 Cognitive-behavioural therapy v. structured care for medically unexplained symptoms: Randomised controlled trial.
 British Journal of Psychiatry, 193:51–59, 2008.